certifications and service hours

 Since RCRC’s founding as a grass-roots rowing club, the Club philosophy has been to keep membership as affordable as possible.
 While that makes rowing at RCRC more accessible, it also means the Club has limited funds to pay for maintenance and upkeep and relies on the participation of our members to keep RCRC safe and tidy, while continually improving our facility.
 To maintain this member-focused tradition, the club has established a Service Hours Policy.
 RCRC belongs to all who row here.
 Please help the club maintain its special spirit.
 Review the Service Hours policy and Club Calendar for service hour opportunities.

 Service hours are not transferred between members nor carry over to the new membership year.

 In lieu of service, members may pay $150 at the time of payment of annual membership dues ($15 per hour x 10 hours).

 Club service hours not completed the end of the membership year will be charged to the member at an hourly rate of $15/hour.
 Select this option during membership renewal (under 'add ons")

-If you have any questions regarding your completed service hours please email the Club Secretary.
+If you have any questions regarding your completed service hours please email the Masters At-Large Representative.

 Be sure to use the sign in/out log provided when volunteering so your hours are recorded.